-The Teddy Roosevelt Terrier is small hunting terrier named for the 26th President of the United States.
-The Teddy Roosevelt Terrier is closely related to the Rat Terrier, another American-bred terrier that looks much like the Teddy Roosevelt Terrier but with longer legs.
-Affectionately known as “Teddies,” the Teddy Roosevelt Terrier is small but feisty, with an energetic and fun-loving personality.
+The Teddy Roosevelt terrier, named for the 26th President of the United States, is a small hunting terrier with a short and dense bi- or tri-colored coat.
+The Teddy Roosevelt terrier is closely related to the rat terrier, but with shorter legs.
+Affectionately known as “Teddies,” the Teddy Roosevelt terrier is a small but feisty breed, with an energetic and fun-loving personality.

 Group: Terrier (UKC)